aeternity/protocol/channels/README.md

 resolution part of is posted on-chain in order to use the blockchain as an arbiter so despite being internal - the privacy could be further improved.

-Contract life cycle closesly represents the one on-chain: once a contract is created - it can be called by participants.
-Contract has state, balance and a list of calles.
+Contract life cycle closely represents the one on-chain: once a contract is created - it can be called by participants.
+Each contract has its own state, balance and a list of calls.
 Participants can make calls and thus modify channel balance and state.
-Participants can inspect the return values of the past calls.
+Participants can inspect the return values of past calls.
 Participants can remove a contract from a channel's state tree and redistribute its balance amongst them.